-The Force has embedded leadership and development programmes, and is in the early stages of developing an approach to talent identification and management all focused on sustained improvement in a supportive environment.
-These form a key part of the 2025 Strategy.
+The Force has embedded leadership and development programmes, and has restructured the people services function to enable a more coherent approach to talent identification and management, all focused on sustained improvement in a supportive environment.
+These form a key part of the Strategy 2025.

-Engaging with local people and other stakeholders to ensure

-robust public accountability
+Engaging with local people and other stakeholders to ensure robust public accountability

-The PCC has operated a comprehensive engagement program during 2017/18 with local, regional and national representation and engagement via the press and through active social media channels and numerous meetings with community groups.
+The Commissioner has operated a comprehensive engagement program during 2018/19 with local, regional and national representation and engagement via the press and through active social media channels and advisory groups that represent local communities and groups.

-An annual report provides an overview of the Commissioner's activity over the year and is available on the OPCC website www.northumbria-pcc.gov.uk.
+An annual report provides an overview of the Commissioner's activity over the year and is published on the Office of the Commissioner website.

-Through these engagement channels with local communities, the PCC can ensure that the service provided reflects the changing needs of local communities.
+Through these engagement channels with local communities, the Commissioner can ensure that the service provided reflects the changing needs of local communities.

-Since April 2015, the PCC has been responsible for commissioning services for victims of crime in Northumbria.
-To do this a core referral and assessment service has been commissioned from Victims First Northumbria providing emotional and practical support to all victims of crime.
-In addition, an assessment of the needs of victims of crime identified the predominant profile of vulnerable victims in Northumbria and those most likely to have specialist additional needs to cope and recover, these are categorised into four key victims groups:
+Since April 2015, the Commissioner has been responsible for commissioning services for victims of crime in Northumbria.
+To do this a core referral and assessment service has been commissioned from Victims First Northumbria, providing emotional and practical support to all victims of crime.
+In addition, an assessment of the needs of victims of crime identified the predominant profile of vulnerable victims in Northumbria and those most likely to have specialist additional needs to cope and recover; these are categorised into six key victims groups: